When Did The Twentieth Century Start

 Tips and Expert Advice

 When discussing the 20th century, context is key.
 If you're in an academic setting or writing a formal historical analysis, it's best to adhere to the standard definition of 1901-2000.
 This will ensure clarity and avoid ambiguity among your peers.
-However, in more informal settings, such as casual conversations or popular writing, you can acknowledge the alternative perspective of 1900 as the starting point.
+Still, in more informal settings, such as casual conversations or popular writing, you can acknowledge the alternative perspective of 1900 as the starting point.

 FAQ